godotengine/godot-docs/classes/class_theme.rst

 | *Getter*  | get_default_font_size()      |
 +-----------+------------------------------+

 The default font size of this theme resource.
 Used as the default value when trying to fetch a font size value that doesn't exist in this theme or is in invalid state.
-If the default font size is also missing or invalid, the engine fallback value is used.
+If the default font size is also missing or invalid, the engine fallback value is used (see :ref:`ThemeDB.fallback_font_size<class_ThemeDB_property_fallback_font_size>`).

 Values below ``0`` are invalid and can be used to unset the property.
 Use :ref:`has_default_font_size<class_Theme_method_has_default_font_size>` to check if this value is valid.